bparanj/crystal/programming/iac/docs/ansible/ec2.md

 - **AMI ID and Instance Type**: Specify the appropriate AMI ID and instance type.
 - **Key Pair**: Ensure you have an SSH key pair created in the specified AWS region and provide its name in the playbook.

-Using this approach, you can fully automate your AWS environment setup, including network and instance creation, with Ansible.
+Using this approach, you can fully automate your AWS environment setup,  network and instance creation, with Ansible.
 This is useful for creating reproducible environments or for managing infrastructure as code.

 ## Creating the AWS Resources